zkbeats/sn52-dojo-official/README.md

 - Go to the "Security Credentials" tab, then click on "Create access key".
 <img src="./assets/iam/iam2.jpg">

+- Select "Application running outside AWS".
+<img src="./assets/iam/iam5.jpg">

-- Select "Application running outside AWS" and set a description to something memorable for future reference.
+- Set a description to something memorable for future reference.
 In this case I am using "lambda_mturk_role for subnet" as the description.
 Then click on "Create access key".
-<img src="./assets/iam/iam5.jpg">
 <img src="./assets/iam/iam4.jpg">

-- Now get the access key credentials and copy it over to your `.env` file!
+- Now get the access key credentials and copy it over to your `.env` file for the respective variables.
 ```bash
 AWS_ACCESS_KEY_ID=
 AWS_SECRET_KEY=